What are the drop off and pick up times?

 What does my dog need to attend Daycare?

 All dogs need to be up to date on Distemper, Kennel Cough and Rabies vaccinations, as well as using a flea/tick preventative.
-You can bring the records in with you, but we prefer to have your vet fax them directly to us at 207-361-4759 or email to email@example.com
+You can bring the records in with you, but we prefer to have your vet email to firstname.lastname@example.org or fax them directly to us at 207-361-4759.

-You will also need to fill out a registration form, which you can download here and bring it with you to streamline the check in process.
+You will also need to fill out a registration form, which you can download here and send in to set up a reservation.

 If your dog is staying for a full day of daycare, you can bring lunch if your dog is used to it.
 Please just bring one portion in a ziplock bag.
 We will provide the bowls.